nixworks/public/news/2013/03/29/index.md

 ##### New Jersey Institute of Technology
 ### [Scientists from New Jersey Institute of Technology's Swarm Lab announce that they have created robotic ants that behave very similarly to real ants. ](/news/2013/03/29/scientists-from-new-jersey-institute-of-technologyas-swarm-lab-announce-that-they-have-created-robotic-ants-that-behave-very-similarly-to.md)
-_Context: robot, ant, New Jersey Institute of Technology_
+_Context: New Jersey Institute of Technology, ant, robot_

 ## [Previous Day...](/news/2013/03/28/index.md)